Nakilon/reddit_bot/README.md

     gem "reddit_bot"

 TODO: write more usage instructions here
 TODO: manual on how to create bots with Reddit web interface and run via bash console
+TODO: about NetHTTPUtils dependency

 To update the gem version in Gemfile.lock when using Gemfile like this: `gem "reddit_bot", "~>1.1.0"`, do the: